 The Syama had stuck to their word admirably.
 In the first moments of the panic, the hunters cornered all the Brohoov that had declared invisible threats.
-The smaller cats stayed perched on the shoulders of their suspects the entire time, biting their shoulders and digging their claws into their flanks in such a way as to not seriously injure them.
+The smaller cats stayed perched on the shoulders of their suspects the entire time, biting and digging their claws into their flanks in such a way as to not seriously injure them.
 Zuglon had even grabbed one personally.

 Back up on the mumgrass, the Brohoov formed another courtroom in their ranks, this one much larger than the previous one; it needed to be to hold all six accused.

 The Syama had each guilty Brohoov lying on the ground.
 The cat’s fangs were perched on every throat like the edge of a guillotine, just waiting for the order.
 Dodarka and Zuglon examined the prisoners.
 Zuglon’s alpha and beta females trailed him while Dodarka had a small council of elder Brohoov off to the side.

 “Six culprits,” Dodarka said, astonished.
 “Six trades.”